 The coronavirus pandemic has stifled global trade for more than a year, but those barriers appear to be falling as millions of people get vaccinated and countries start easing operating restrictions for businesses.
 Total trade after two months of 2021 is just 1.8% behind where it was at this point last year, before the global economy was blindsided by the pandemic.

-The increase reflected a 2.6% decline in exports of goods and services to $187.3 billion on a seasonally adjusted basis.
+The higher trade deficit in February reflected a 2.6% decline in exports of goods and services to $187.3 billion on a seasonally adjusted basis.
 That wiped out a 0.7% decline in imports, which ticked down from January's record high of $260.1 billion.

 The February goods deficit of $88 billion, up from $85.2 billion in January, was also the highest on record.
 The $5 billion decrease in exports of goods was stoked by a $2.5 billion dropoff in the capital goods category.